 Avocados are an excellent source of monounsaturated fat and vitamin E. However, avocados are high in calories due to the high fat content.
 Half an avocado counts as one portion of your 5-a day and those managing their weight might want to consider limiting the number of avocados they consume to two per week while increasing the portions of other lower calorie fruits and vegetables.

-Avocados have more soluble fibre than other fruit and contain a number of useful minerals such as iron, copper and folate and are a good source of potassium.
+Avocados have more soluble fibre than other fruit and contain a number of useful minerals such as iron, copper and potassium and are a good source of the B vitamin, folate.

-100g of avocado contains about 15g of fat, of which 12g are monounsaturated fats (only 3g of saturated fat).
+100g of avocado contains about 19g of fat, of which 12g are monounsaturated fats (only 4g of saturated fat).

 The guidance around the types of fat we should be consuming for a healthy diet is ever changing.
 Currently, it is recommended that we choose unsaturated fats such as monounsaturated fat (like that found in avocados) as they are supposedly better for heart health than saturated fat.